lisasievers/smallbusinessdiy/README.md

 # smallbusinessdiy
-This project is represent to develop sitebuilder easyily and website reports.
+This project is represent to develop websites very easy and generate reports.